miguel-elias/miguel-elias/README.md

 ### Hi there 👋

-I'm Miguel Elias, Gerente de Configuração e Mudança e sou graduado em Sistemas de Informação e pós-graduado em Arquitetura Cloud Cumpunting, tenho mais de 10 anos de experiência na área TI.
-.
+I'm Miguel Elias, Configuration and Change Manager and Software Engineer.
+Graduated in Information Systems and postgraduate in Cloud Computing Architecture, I have more than 10 years of experience in IT.

 I love contributing to the community with [blog posts](http://miguel), [videos](http://youtube.ccom), and [books]().